adamglowacki/dead1/README.md

     mkdir dead-method
     cd dead-method

 and copy all the files here.
-Issue inside the `dead-method` directory
+After building the whole LLVM with Clang, issue inside the `dead-method` directory

     make